Shira-n/306ProjectOne/README.md

 -v         visualise the search
 -o OUTPUT  output file is named OUTPUT (default is INPUT-output.dot)
 ~~~~

-NOTE: parallisation and visualise is not currently available for basic milestone

 Refer to wiki for more information
 Link: https://github.com/Shira-n/306ProjectOne/wiki